check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

 Cases where a member sends explicit suspicion request are;

--   when a master receives master-confirmation message from an unknown endpoint
+-   when a master receives a master-confirmation message from an unknown endpoint

--   when a master receives heartbeat message from an unknown endpoint
+-   when a master receives a heartbeat message from an unknown endpoint

--   when a member receives membership update from a non-master member
+-   when a member receives a membership update from a non-master member

--   when a non-joined member receives finalize join message from an invalid master
+-   when a non-joined member receives a finalize join message from an invalid master

-When a non-master member receives heartbeat message from an unknown endpoint, it sends a complaint message to master and master receiving a complaint explicit suspicion messages to either of one or both of complainee and complainer, according to its own verification.
+When a non-master member receives a heartbeat message from an unknown endpoint, it sends a complaint message to master and master receiving a complaint explicit suspicion messages to either of one or both of complainee and complainer, according to its own verification.